This article was originally written by Pendal Group Limited and is shared with permission.

 Past performance is not a reliable indicator of future performance.
 Any projections mentioned in this article are predictive in character.
 Whilst we have used every effort to ensure that the assumptions on which the projections are based are reasonable, the projections may be affected by inaccurate assumptions or may not take into account known or unknown risks and uncertainties.
 The actual results achieved may differ materially from these projections.

-Information current as at February 2019. © BT Financial Group – a Division of Westpac Banking Corporation ABN 33 007 457 AFSL and Australian credit licence 233714
+Information current as at February 2019. © BT - Part of Westpac Banking Corporation ABN 33 007 457 AFSL and Australian credit licence 233714